-For 103 years, our Canadian factory has been the heart and soul of Watson Gloves.
+For over 100 years, our Canadian factory has been the heart and soul of Watson Gloves.
 In 1918, they originally made handcrafted quality gloves for those working in saw mills, mines, logging camps, and farms, and also for industries requiring gloves during World War I. The work in our glove factory was very much a skilled job and still is today.
 Although over 100 years have passed, we still have a very ‘hands-on’ approach in making our gloves.
 Check out the 5 steps it takes to make our quality Watson gloves below!

 The first step to making our gloves is cutting the material.
 There are two cut jobs – cutting palms (front and back, and sometimes the patch) and cutting fittings (the back and palm patches, linings, cuffs, gauntlets, etc.).
 A variety of leathers are cut, such as cow, goat, deer, and elk.

 When cutting leather, you can’t just cut willy nilly.
 Leather stretches, and thus, needs to be cut in the right stretch direction.
 If leather is cut vertically, the finger areas can stretch, and unless you’re Edward Scissorhands or a pro basketball player, for most people, vertically stretched gloves would not be deemed a suitable fit.
 Thus, it’s important to cut the leather horizontally to get the right fit and to maximize the yield.

 In the cutting team, we have four cutters with over 115 years of combined experience – the longest being Tommy Chan who is currently on his 45th year with us at Watson Gloves (and the two after him both have over 30 years of experience)!
 We continue to keep this a manual task, as automated equipment are not capable yet to determine stretch direction, and thus, can compromise the quality of our gloves – and that’s a big no for us!

 Pic #1: Leather being cut